CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0125-valid-palindrome.md

 sidebar_label: 0125 Valid Palindrome
 tags:
   - String
-  - Two Pointers
+  - Two Pointer
   - LeetCode
+  - Python
   - Java
-  - Python
+  - C++
 description: "This is a solution to the Valid Palindrome problem on LeetCode."
 ---

 ## Problem Description

-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
-Alphanumeric characters include letters and numbers.

-Given a string s, return true if it is a palindrome, or false otherwise.
+Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.

 ### Examples

 **Example 1:**

 ```
-Input: s = "A man, a plan, a canal: Panama"
+Input: "A man, a plan, a canal: Panama"
 Output: true
 Explanation: "amanaplanacanalpanama" is a palindrome.
 ```